 I think about you, dear readers, I really do.
 So, when I made these very dairy enchiladas, I thought about those of you who are lactose-intolerant.
 The recipe calls for eight tortillas and I had a package of ten.
-With the extra tortillas, I made some lactose-free enchiladas.
+With the extra tortillas, I also made some lactose-free enchiladas.

 It was an excellent experiment.
 Crumbled tofu is a perfect substitute for the small amount of cottage cheese in the recipe, and the enchiladas taste fine topped with plain sauce and no cheese.
 Although, if you wanted to have “cheese” on top, I noticed an interesting product in the local health food store: Daiya cheese style shreds.
 They are OU pareve.
 I haven’t tried this product yet (If you have, let me know if you like it).